MCloudTT/mcloudtt/README.md

 | `redis`         | Enables Redis as a backend.
 For distributed/Kubernetes setups                                            |
 | `tokio_console` | Enables monitoring via the tokio console.
 Requires `RUSTFLAGS="--cfg tokio_unstable"`                    |

+When deploying in a cluster, you can also use the [BigQuery-Adapter](https://github.com/MCloudTT/bigquery) instead of the broker-feature `bq_logging`.

 ## Configuration
 The broker can be configured via a `config.toml` file.
 The default configuration is as follows:
 ```toml